MelchorSanchez/MelchorSanchez.github.io/_bio/yo.md

 After leaving Molomics, it was clear to me that I wanted to do something for myself.
 During my time at Mind The Byte, I began to develop an entrepreneurial mindset that grew over the years until it morphed into business ideas.
 However, I was, and still am, afraid of what it means to run a business, so I decided to do something in between, becoming a freelancer.
 On 1<sup>st</sup> September 2021 I created [Burua Scientific](https://wwww.buruascientific.com), the brand through which I offer my [professional services](https://www.buruascientific.com/services) as a freelancer.
 In addition, in March 2022 I also co-founded [ByteKem](https://wwww.bytekem.com) where, also as a freelancer, I (togeter with my colleague Emanuele) try to close the gap in the use of computational tools to discover molecules outside the biotech/pharma industries.

 However, Burua took up too much of my time and I could not devote the necessary effort to growing Bytekem.
-So I took a step aside, and although I still collaborated with Emanuele, I decided to focus solely on Burua Scientific.
+So I took a step aside, and although I continued to collaborate with Emanuele for a while, I decided to focus solely on Burua Scientific.
 Finally, a few months later, I decided to completely abandon the freelance route.
 When I started freelancing I had in mind to set up a small consulting company, but although I would say that I have been successful as a freelancer, I was just acting as a normal employee of other companies.
 A freelancer instead of a permanent employee, but more or less the same.
 That was a far cry from my original aspirations.

 So 1 year and almost 3 months after starting as a freelancer I returned to the business world by joining [Zifo](http://wwww.zifornd.com) as a Senior Consultant in Cheminformatics first, and since October 2023 as Team Lead in Cheminformatics.
 Zifo is a company that helps science-driven organisations innovate through a full range of specialised scientific computing services.
 Within its portfolio of services, Zifo has decided to strengthen chemoinformatics.
 This branch is fairly new, within the company, and as I see it right now it is like a blank canvas or a building on the foundations, with a lot of room for new ideas and growth.
 There is a lot to do.
 And in this context I hope to be able to help Zifo establish and stabilize this new scientific area.
 The future looks challenging but also full of fun, let's see how it goes!